medic/cht-docs/content/en/apps/guides/integrations/best-practices/rapidpro.md

 ### Flow design
 Tips and best practices are listed below:
 - If possible, have less than 10 questions.
 Long surveys may either lead to low completion rates or rushed responses that affects the data quality.
 - Close ended questions are better and easier to respond and handle in RapidPro since respondents only have to send a number or letter such as 1 for “Yes”, 2 for “No”.
 - Avoid sensitive questions since privacy cannot be guaranteed over SMS and where it is common to share phones.
 - Include intro and outro messages.
 Intro messages serve the purpose of giving the survey details such as the background of the survey, the number of questions, data protection, whether there shall be follow up, SMS billing, etc. Outro messages are helpful to notify respondents that they survey is over and commonly include thank you notes.
 - Include questions that give the respondent an opportunity to opt-in or out of the survey.
 If they opt out, do not send a follow-up text.
 - Keep it short, to the size of one SMS (160 characters).
-Longer messages will be split may not display well on the recipients’ devices.
+Longer messages will be split may not display well on the recipients’ devices since Mobile Network Operators (MNOs) cannot guarantee that the multi-parts shall be delivered in the desired order.
 It is recommended that you retain the same message length as you localize to multiple languages.
 Truncate appropriately if long contact names included in the message push the length beyond the limit.

 ### Flow programming
 - Use skip logic to ask relevant questions only.
 For example, number of children only if they have children.